apono-io/terraform-provider-apono/docs/resources/access_flow_v2.md

 Required:

-- `type` (String) Identity type (e.g., user, group, etc.)
+- `type` (String) Identity type (e.g., user, group, manager, Owner etc.).
+Run [this](https://docs.apono.io/api-reference/discovering-identity-attribute-types)  discovery script to retrieve the list of supported attribute types for your account.
+Values are case sensitive.

 Optional:

 - `match_operator` (String) Comparison operator.
 Possible values: is, is_not, contains, does_not_contain, starts_with.
 Defaults to is.
 Note: When using is or is_not with any type, you can specify either the source ID or Apono ID to define the requestors.
-For the user attribute specifically, you may also use the user’s email.
+For the user attribute specifically, you may also use the user's email.
 - `source_integration_name` (String) The integration the user/group is from.
 - `values` (List of String) List of values according to the attribute type and match_operator (e.g., user emails, group IDs, etc.).